David Gorski: Blogs

+Writing for The Atlantic in 2011, David H. Freedman described Gorski as one of the more "prickly anti-alternative-medicine warriors" and said he was "among a small, loud band of alt-med critics."

 Gorski contributed to the James Randi Education Foundation's series of EBooks: Science Based Medicine Guides.
 He is a fellow of the Committee for Skeptical Inquiry.
-He was a speaker at The Amaz!ng Meeting in 2009, 2010, 2012 and 2013.
-He has also participated in numerous panels on alternative medicine.
-He called attention to a paper by John P. A. Ioannidis on problems with published research.
-Gorski has criticized the prevalence of pseudoscience in the medical field including the use of alternative therapies, acupuncture, detoxification, and the use of dietary treatment to manage autism.
+He was a speaker at The Amaz!ng Meeting in 2009, 2010, 2012 and 2013 and has been a participant on several panels on alternative medicine.
+He called attention to a 2005 paper by John Ioannidis on problems with published research.

-Gorski has advocated for open research data of clinical trial results and for only using evidence-based medicine to treat disease.
+Gorski has advocated for open research data of clinical trial results and for using only evidence-based medicine to treat disease.
 He has been critical of Senator Tom Harkin's support of the National Center for Complementary and Alternative Medicine (NCCAM), which became the National Center for Complementary and Integrative Health.
 He has criticized the National Institutes of Health (NIH) and NCCAM for funding and publishing research on unproven therapies not supported by science-based evidence, and has commented on medical ethics and methods of alternative medicine.

 Gorski has criticized popularization of pseudoscience by the media and celebrities such as Oprah Winfrey, Bill Maher, Ann Coulter, and The Huffington Post.
 In June 2013, he expressed support for healthcare professionals speaking out against poor medical practices and the sale of unproven treatments.
 Gorski was interviewed by WPRR in 2012.
-He called the co-sponsorship of Integrative Medicine Day by the American Medical Student Association "quackademic medicine".
+He criticized the American Medical Student Association for their co-sponsorship of an Integrative Medicine Day.

-Writing for Utne Reader in 2012, David H. Freedman described Gorski as being among the "prickly anti-alternative-medicine warriors."

-In 2014, Gorski and fellow skeptic Steven Novella published an article denouncing the study of integrative medicine as harmful to science.
+In September 2014, Gorski and fellow skeptic Steven Novella published an article in Trends in Molecular Medicine denouncing the study of integrative medicine as harmful to science.
+The following month Gorski also published an article critical of integrative oncology in Nature Reviews Cancer.
+Several months later, six of his colleagues responded to the editor to express concerns with his view on integrative oncology, arguing that, in their opinion, his "article selectively focuses on practices with the weakest mechanistic evidence base", such as homeopathy and reiki.

+Personal life

+Gorski is married.
+His views have gradually shifted from conservative to center-left Democrat.